 We will then do an allometric analysis to determine your dog's optimal starting dose.
 We then send you a biomarker trending/dosing spreadsheet which you fill out when you dose your dog with GDF11.

-Based on trending of your dog's heart rate variability and pulse, which is measured by an Emfit placed under his/her bed, we adjust the dose for optimal efficacy.
+Based on trending of your dog's heart rate variability, breaths per minute, pulse, etc., (which is measured nightly by an Emfit placed under his/her bed) we adjust the dose for optimal efficacy.

-To cover our overhead and R&D expenses, we normally charge humans $15,000 for biomarker/dosing analysis.
+To cover our overhead, biomarker analysts and R&D expenses, we normally charge humans $15,000 for biomarker/dosing analysis.

-Since we are performing our services gratis, we ask that you purchase the Emfit and GDF11 yourself.
-The Emfit is $250 and GDF11 is about $300.
+We ask that you purchase the Emfit and GDF11 yourself.
+The Emfit is $250 and GDF11 is about $350.

-GDF11 is an endogenous (meaning it's natural and you have it in you) signalling molecule whose main mechanism of action is stem cell DNA repair.
+GDF11 is an endogenous (meaning it's natural and you have it in you) signaling molecule whose main mechanism of action is stem cell DNA repair.

 Most of aging is likely caused by the atrophy of your stem cell populations due to declining GDF11 levels and many believe this is natural selection's way of programming lifespan.

-Activating senescent stem cells, especially mesenchymal stem cells, results in increased endothelial repair and this is most likely part of how GDF11 cures HSA.
+Additionally, activating senescent stem cells, especially mesenchymal stem cells, results in increased endothelial repair and this is most likely another part of how GDF11 cures HSA.

 And here is a fascinating fact about GDF11 - it's molecular structure is conserved across all vertebrate species.
 Which means human, dog, cat and even orangutan GDF11 are identical.